-Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first practices in New York to offer Platelet Rich Plasma (PRP) Injections for patients suffering with knee pain.
+Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first practices in New York to offer Platelet Rich Plasma (PRP) Injections for patients suffering from knee pain.
 Our facility equipped with the most advanced, cutting edge equipment to treat pain.

 What is Jumper’s Knee?

 Jumper’s knee is also known as patellar tendinitis.
-It is a medical condition characterized by an injury of the tendons that connect patella to the shinbone (tibia).
+It is a medical condition characterized by an injury of the tendons that connect the patella to the shinbone (tibia).
 Patellar tendons with muscles at the front of the thigh work together in order to extend the knee while jumping, running or kicking.

 This condition usually occurs in athletes that jump a lot like basketball players or volleyball players.
 However, patellar tendinitis can affect anyone, regardless if they have to do with jumping or not.

-What causes Jumper’s Knee?
+What Causes Jumper’s Knee?